-A native of Ireland, Caroline arrived in Seattle at the height of the dot com boom as a producer of online development and digital media technologies.
-After moving to the non-profit sector, she has served various Seattle arts organizations in administration, strategic planning, development and programming.
-A passionate storyteller, experienced curator and independent producer her focus has been on producing social action media, and advocating for independent media: introducing audiences to media that addresses the need for dramatic environmental and social change.
-She co-founded the Irish Reels Film Festival and produced MINOR DIFFERENCES, a documentary film that chronicles the 18 year journey of five former juvenile offenders.
+A native of Ireland, Caroline arrived in Seattle at the height of the dot com boom and spent 8 years as a producer of digital media technologies.
+After moving to the nonprofit sector, she has served numerous Seattle arts organizations in leadership roles in administration, strategic planning, development and programming.
+A passionate storyteller, experienced curator and independent producer, her focus has been on producing social action media and introducing audiences to ideas that address the need for dramatic environmental and social change.
 Caroline studied Computer Applications at Dublin City University and has a BA in Communications from Queen Margaret University, Edinburgh.

 Lillian Dabney has been involved in every aspect of the book, from fierce reader, to book binder and is an advocate of all things literary.
 She has served on the board of the Washington Book Arts Guild and Friends of the Seattle Public Library.
 She received a Master's degree in Library and Information Science from the University of Washington and worked at the Seattle Public Library as an on-call reference and readers services librarian.

 Tess comes to Folio with 10 years of experience in digital marketing, events and development both in the US and Saudi Arabia with her most recent role being Digital Marketing Manager at Amazon.
 A digital professional with a passion for gender equality in tech, Tess founded GCON, a gaming community and annual convention for women players and developers in Saudi Arabia.
 Her non-profit experience includes fundraising for the Womxn’s March on Seattle and ArtsEd Washington, where she currently serves as a Board Treasurer.